Perfectly Secure Message Transmission against Rational Adversaries: Introduction

 \subsection{Our Results}

 First, as the most basic setting, we define the security of perfect SMT in the presence of a \emph{single} rational adversary.
 It is a natural extension of the standard cryptographic setting to the rational one.
-We show that the almost-reliable SMT-PD protocol of~\cite{SJST11} works as a ``perfect'' SMT protocol.
-An intuitive reason is that timid adversaries do not have an incentive to attack the channels by fearing to be detected.
+We show that the almost-reliable SMT-PD protocol of~\cite{SJST11} works as a \emph{perfect} SMT protocol.
+An intuitive reason is that timid adversaries do not have an incentive to attack the channels for fear of detection.
 Thus perfect reliability follows as well as perfect secrecy.
-To construct non-interactive SMT protocols, we consider ``strictly'' timid adversaries, who prefer being undetected to violate the security requirements.
-We show that for such adversaries, \emph{robust} secret sharing schemes, in which any forgery of shares can be detected with high probability, can be used as a non-interactive SMT protocol.
-The reason is that since any tampering will be detected with high probability, keeping silent is the best strategy for the adversary.
+To construct non-interactive SMT protocols, we consider \emph{strictly} timid adversaries who prefer being undetected to violate the security requirements.
+We show that \emph{robust} secret sharing schemes, which can detect forgery of shares with high probability, can be used as a non-interactive SMT protocol for such adversaries.
 Both protocols are perfectly secure against timid adversaries corrupting $t$ out of $n$ channels for any $t < n$, which is impossible in the standard setting of SMT protocols.
-We also present an impossibility result of constructing SMT protocols against general timid adversaries corrupting $t \geq n/2$ channels.
-The result demonstrates that the public discussion model is necessary for the first protocol, and the strict timidness is necessary for the second protocol.
+We also present the impossibility of constructing SMT protocols against general timid adversaries corrupting $t \geq n/2$ channels.
+The result implies that the public discussion model is necessary for the first protocol, and the strict timidness is necessary for the second protocol.
 The results are summarized in Table~\ref{tb:results}.